alanrogers/eghop/src/suggested.md

     sufficient genetic variability for long-term survival and might be larger than currently recognized."

-1. [Bergstrom et al. 2020][bergstrom20:s] Insights into human genetic variation and population history from 929 diverse genomes.

-   * A study of 929 high coverage genomes from 54 diverse populations.
-   "Populations in central and southern Africa, the Americas, and Oceania each harbor tens to hundreds of thousands of private, common genetic variants.
-Most of these variants arose as new mutations rather than through archaic introgression, except in Oceanian populations, where many private variants derive from Denisovan admixture. ...
-We estimate that the genetic separation between present-day human populations occurred mostly within the past 250,000 years.
-However, these early separations were gradual in nature and shaped by protracted gene flow. ...
-Most populations expanded in size over the past 10,000 years, but hunter-gatherer groups did not. ...
-The low diversity among the Neanderthal haplotypes segregating in present-day populations indicates that, while more than one Neanderthal individual must have contributed genetic material to modern humans, there was likely only one major episode of admixture.
-By contrast, Denisovan haplotype diversity reflects a more complex history involving more than one episode of admixture."

 1. [Hubisz, Williams, and Siepel.
 2020][hubisz20:plog] Mapping gene flow between ancient hominins through demography-aware inference of the ancestral recombination graph.